jet/equinox/DOCUMENTATION.md

 Term                     | Description
 -------------------------|------------
-Table                    | Defined storage in DynamoDB, defining a schema and (optionally), a Streams configuration.
+Table                    | Defined storage area in DynamoDB, defining a schema and (optionally), a Streams configuration.
 (There's no notion of a Database)
 Streams                  | Buffer used to record information about all changes with a 24h retention window Transactions             | Feature allowing up to 100 atomic updates across multiple tables and logical partitions.
 Doubles the RU cost of a write
+DynamoStore Index        | Custom implementation (in Propulsion) that indexes the DynamoDB Streams output to enable traversing all the events in the store akin to how the CosmosDB ChangeFeed enables that
+Export                   | A Table can be exported in full to an S3 bucket as a set of json files containing all items

 ## EventStore